VonRiddarn/rick-and-morty-compendium/README.md

 Although dynamic injection would have a nice structure to it, I would still need to have the original file or variable use `fill="currentcolor"` for it to be effective.
 Otherwise, I'd have to replace the default fill with `currentcolor` at injection.
 Due to the projects low scope, it's very unlikely that we will face a scenario where we'd benefit marginally from separating the SVGs at this time.
-On the contray we'd sacrafice the browsers ability to locally cachce the static svg element.
+On the contray we'd sacrifice the browsers ability to locally cache the static svg element.

 ## SEO Implications
 ~~Due to how we are loading the headers containing the `h1` tag, as well as the content for `main` dynamically we are missing out on optimization.~~